|

 rectangular area plots, and also zoomed area plots to be performed.

-been performed, the actual signal level at the cross wire cursor can be
+generated which allow the actual signal level data at the cross wire cursor

-reported in the data area at the bottom of the pane if required.
+reported in the data area at the bottom of the pane.
+These files are

 Using the